Dr. Peter Kilmarx

 "I am delighted to welcome Dr. Kilmarx to Fogarty," said Dr. Roger I. Glass, Fogarty Director.
 "His background leading clinical trials and programs overseas - combined with his management expertise - make him the ideal candidate to help the Center advance international collaborations, boost its research and training programs, and prepare the next generation of global health research leaders."

-A captain in the U.S. Public Health Service, Dr. Kilmarx served as the CDC Ebola response team leader in Sierra Leone in September-October 2014, and as principal deputy team leader in Guinea in January-February 2015.
+A Rear Admiral and Assistant Surgeon General in the U.S. Public Health Service, Dr. Kilmarx served as the CDC Ebola response team leader in Sierra Leone in September-October 2014, and as principal deputy team leader in Guinea in January-February 2015.
 Previously, he initiated the CDC response to the Ebola outbreak in Kasai Occidental, Democratic Republic of Congo (DRC), in 2007, and led household surveillance in the Ebola outbreak in Kikwit, DRC, in 1995.

 Dr. Kilmarx has held a variety of leadership positions at the CDC since 1996, including senior advisor to the Director for Health Reform and chief of the Epidemiology Branch - both in the Division of HIV/AIDS Prevention.
 He also served as director of the CDC partnership with Botswana to combat HIV/AIDS, TB and related conditions, as well as the chief of the CDC's Sexual Transmission Research Section in Thailand.
 Previously, he completed assignments in Pakistan and the DRC.
 An experienced clinical trials manager, he has served as principal investigator on microbicide trials in Thailand, and as senior investigator in TB and HIV trials in Botswana.
 Until recently, he was principal investigator on HIV studies he initiated at public health facilities in Zimbabwe.